-Back then the most successful kiwi “tech” companies were nearly all manufacturers: F&P Healthcare, Rakon, Tait Electronics, Gallagher.
+Back then the most successful local “tech” companies were nearly all manufacturers: F&P Healthcare, Rakon, Tait Electronics, Gallagher.
 Even Callaghan’s own company, Magritek.

-So thinking about the contribution that manufacturing, and specifically ELT manufacturing (meaning elaborately transformed) could make was logical.
+So thinking about the contribution that manufacturing, and specifically ELT manufacturing (meaning elaborately transformed goods) could make was logical.

-However, as we’ll see below, many of our recent successes have actually been software companies, with their weightless exports.
+However, as we’ll see below, many of our recent successes have actually been software companies.

 Callaghan also highlighted our very low levels of R&D investment.
 Interestingly this has become a big focus for Callaghan Innovation in recent years.